Modern Times

 ___________________

 So there you have it.
 This timeline effectively matches up with everything that DC published in the Modern Age and seems to be the historical foundation upon which Modern Age Batman stories were told.
-It’s interesting to compare this compressed 15 year history with the albeit still highly-compressed, dense, and detailed 23 year chronology I’ve built.
+It’s interesting to compare this compressed 15 year history with the albeit still highly-compressed, dense, and detailed twenty-three year chronology I’ve built.
 Don’t get me wrong, I like DC’s 15 year chronology because of its simplicity and functionality, but it really does relegate everything pre-Zero Hour to altered reference material.
 And, if you look at how top heavy things are toward the backend, it even seems like it also regards Infinite Crisis in a similar manner, essentially treating it as a hard reboot that wipes out everything prior to create a new timeline loosely based upon seventy years of stories that took place before it.
 (To my knowledge, no one at DC has officially acknowledged Infinite Crisis as a hard reboot the way they have with Zero Hour, but it certainly looks that way when you examine their 15 year timeline with more scrutiny.)[4][5][6]

 ___________________